CouchCMS/Documentation/src/contents/concepts/pretty-urls.md

 #### 2. The pages do come up but all the CSS, JS or image links are broken.

 This happens if the links are 'relative'.
-Please convert them to 'absolute' to rectify this problem.<br/>
+Please convert them to 'absolute' to rectify this problem.
 For example, a link such as the follows

 ```